Lifailon/TorAPI/README.md

 All distributions when searching by ID contain **hash** (cookies have already been added) and **magnet links** (containing a list of trackers), which allow you to download the contents of the distribution or generate a torrent file using any torrent client after downloading the metadata.

-In case of native support, access to the RSS feed is implemented by means of redirection in `XML` and `JSON` format.
+In case of native support, access to the RSS feed is provided by redirecting the original feed.

 ---